-Returning to this annual event each year to gather with the the WordPress faithful is always both an enlightening and humbling experience.
+Returning to this annual event each year to gather with the WordPress faithful is always both an enlightening and humbling experience.

-While it’s great to connect with friends in the WordPress community and get introduced to new one’s, it’s even more impressive to see the growth, interest and enthusiasm that this eclectic group generates.
+While it’s great to connect with friends in the WordPress community and get introduced to new ones, it’s even more impressive to see the growth, interest, and enthusiasm that this eclectic group generates.

-From SF to a global community.
+From San Francisco to a global community.

 After a modest beginning over 8 years ago in San Francisco, there have now been over 300 WordCamp’s held around the world.
 The events provide attendees with over 1,026 speakers covering everything from the granular details of code to the essentials on how to start using WordPress.

-WordCamp’s have become the go-to-place to get insights, news, tips, and updates on the future direction for this amazing open-source platform that recently celebrated its 10th year anniversary.
+WordCamp’s have become the go-to place to get insights, news, tips, and updates on the future direction for this amazing open-source platform that recently celebrated its 10th year anniversary.